 The John Moy & Southwest Internship provides current college students and recent graduates the opportunity to work in the Washington, D.C. office of the JACL.
 The internship is a 10-week program that starts in mid-May and runs through the end of July.
 Duties and responsibilities will include assisting in research and coordination on public policy initiatives, administrative tasks, and the preparing for the 2013 JACL National Convention.
 Attendance of the Convention in Washington, D.C. on July 24-26 is mandatory.
 A stipend will be provided for the 10-week period.

 Applicants must be a JACL member.
-All applications must be submitted to firstname.lastname@example.org by Monday, May 6, 2013.
+The application period for this program is not open at present.
 For more information, please contact the DC office.

 The Mike M. Masaoka Fellowship Fund was established in 1988 to honor Mike M. Masaoka (1915-1991) for a lifetime of outstanding public service in promoting justice, civil rights and human dignity.
 The purpose of the Fund is to develop leaders for public service by providing opportunities for college seniors or students in graduate or professional programs to work for a Member of Congress or a Senator.
 The Fellows’ assignments include a variety of tasks where they will be exposed to all facets of the work of the Representative or Senator and his/her staff.